stfc/aiida-mlip/docs/source/user_guide/calculations.rst

     The example files are set up with default values, ensuring that calculations runs even if no input is provided via the cli.
-    However, the aiida-mlip code itself does require certain certain parameters, (e.g. the structure on which to perform the calculation).
+    However, the aiida-mlip code itself does require certain parameters, (e.g. the structure on which to perform the calculation).

 .. code-block:: python